gbroder24/irish-animal-habitat/README.md

 The following colors were chosen for the website and ensure contrast is achieved in the main parts of the page.
 + blanchedalmond - Used in the generic body, headings and score area.
 It is a soft color and chosen so as not to distract the user from focusing on the game
-+ dodgerblue - Used as the color for the back of the cards to attract the users attention.
++ #635147 - Used as the color for the back of the cards.
+Earth tone color that styles nicely with the background image.
 + #fefefe - Used as the background color of the modal.
 + #888 - Used as the border color of the modal.
 + green - Used in headings and paragragh content of the modal.